 We woke up at 5 am.
 My son’s new school schedule demands it.
 We are not pleased about getting up before the sun, but we remind ourselves that it is only temporary.
 Secondary school is 2 more years, so a long temporary, but temporary.
 Ni modo.
 (This expression can be translated as It’s no big deal, That’s just the way things are, That’s just how it is, There’s nothing we could have done about it, There’s nothing we can do or Whatever.)

 Of course, the day started out on the wrong foot when we realized there wasn’t any water to shower with.
 Ni modo.
 My husband generously went outside and filled a bucket from the ajibe (dry well) for my son and me to wash with.
 The water was cold.
 It is the middle of October after all.
 We could only bear to wash our heads, but even that was unpleasant, although it was enough to wake us up completely.
 The rest of the parts would have to wait until we could get a truckload of water delivered.
-(See Water Woes) After all, there was deodorant…oh but wait, both my son and I were out and my husband refuses to buy his own (he just uses ours).
+(See Water Woes) After all, there was deodorant…oh but hold on, both my son and I were out, and my husband refuses to buy his own (he just uses ours).
 Well, a-stinky we shall go.
 Ni modo.

 During the day, my son lost 2 pesos and therefore, didn’t have enough money for a torta (sandwich) at lunch.
-As food is life for a growing pre-teen, that made his school day less than optimal and by mid-afternoon he was irritable.
+As food is life for a growing pre-teen, that made his school day less than optimal, and by mid-afternoon he was irritable.
 Ni modo.

 My day was also annoying.
 Although I had enough money for lunch, I spent the morning working on the grades for report cards, which is not my favorite task.
-I dislike assigning a number value to learning, so I had gone out of my way to make the job more difficult for myself by grading everything from attendance and school supplies to the “exams”.
+I dislike assigning a number value to learning, so I had gone out of my way to make the job more difficult for myself by grading everything from attendance and school supplies to the “exams.”
 All in all, it ended up to be 15 separate evaluations for each student.
 Ni modo.

 I also had a slightly heated discussion with the school director over some proposed changes I wanted to make in classroom management.
 When my emotions are high, my Spanish is low, so it made the whole process even more frustrating.
 Ni modo.

-In the early afternoon, my hungry and cranky son arrived and we headed to the store to buy some deodorant.
+In the early afternoon, my hungry and cranky son arrived, and we headed to the store to buy some deodorant.
 I bought 3 and each cost more than 50 pesos.
 Fifty pesos is what I earn for one hour of teaching.
 So I had worked more than 3 hours to buy that particular hygiene product for my family.
 Ni modo.

 From there we went home.
 The house was a wreck–dirty dishes piled sky high.
 My husband had an unexpected morning job, so didn’t have time to tidy up.
 Ni modo, I would do the dishes.
 So I stacked and sorted and was ready to begin—only to be reminded when I went to turn on the water, that there was no water.
 Duh!
 Ni modo.
 The dishes would have to wait.

 OK, time for dinner.
-We looked high and low and there wasn’t anything prepared, although there were fresh tortillas.
+We looked high and low, and there wasn’t anything prepared, although there were fresh tortillas.
 As my husband typically prepares something for his lunch and then leaves enough for us to eat when we get home—this seemed odd and aggravating.
 Ni modo.
 Back to town for something quick and easy, ham and cheese for quesadillas.

 I returned home and lit the stove–blue flames swooshed out!
 It appeared that we were dangerously low on gas.
 Just great!
 Fortunately, there was just enough to heat the tortillas and melt the cheese–so dinner was saved.

-After we ate, I continued straightening the kitchen.
+After we had eaten, I continued straightening the kitchen.
 I went to throw a bit of leftover rice to the chickens but didn’t, realizing that I would be walking into a den of iniquity!
 What to my wondering eyes did I see but there in the new addition to the goat corral that my husband is working on–was Tinkerbell humping Stinky Chivo while one of the James brothers was humping her.
 Something was very wrong with the picture.
 Why was Stinky Chivo not doing his husbandly duties when it was apparent that Tinkerbell was in heat?
 (See Goat Genetics)

 Upon closer examination, I found that Stinky Chivo’s head and leg are stuck in the food trough.
 Great!
 As his horns were wedged under the wire and he has some big horns, it took some maneuvering to release him.